-Nursing homes can only operate to the best of their ability as long as they have the staff required to fulfill their duties.
-Staff can only provide the standard of care if they are supported by other staff and are working in a team environment.
+Nursing homes can only operate to the best of their ability if they have the staff required to fulfill their duties.
+Staff can only provide the highest possible standard of care if they are supported by other staff and are working in a team environment.

-Nursing homes may have a full line of staff, but if the individual staff members aren’t properly trained or don’t have the experience, then they cannot perform all the duties of their jobs.
-Additionally, if staff don’t receive ongoing training to adapt to the shifting needs of residents then they cannot provide the necessary care required.
+Nursing homes may have a full line of staff.
+However, if the individual staff members are not properly trained or do not have the experience, they cannot perform all of their job duties.
+Additionally, if the staff does not receive ongoing training to adapt to the shifting needs of residents, they cannot provide the necessary care required.

 Improper training ultimately impacts residents and their quality of life.
-When staff don’t have the experience or the education to know how to provide personal care, medical attention and other supports for elderly people, a number of unfortunate consequences can ensue.
+Staff must have the experience and education to know how to provide personal care, medical attention and other supports for elderly people.
+Without this training, a number of unfortunate consequences can ensue.

-A lack of support and provision of care is considered nursing home neglect.
-If the situation worsens, and residents are subsequently deprived of basic needs, it can go so far as to be considered nursing home abuse.
+A lack of support and care is considered nursing home neglect.
+If the situation worsens and residents are deprived of basic needs, it may be considered nursing home abuse.